Thumb Sucking/Snoring Appliances

 Appliances Used For Thumb Sucking

 In order to break the habit of thumb sucking, anti-thumb sucking appliances are used.
 Some consist of wires that connect the teeth together so that there is no space to suck the thumb.
-These devices are designed to disrupt the motion of thumb sucking and in no way harms the child.
-Other devices include thumb-mounted apparatus that can be worn on the thumb to prevent sucking during the day and at night time.
+These devices are designed to disrupt the motion of thumb sucking that in no way harms the child.
+Other devices include a thumb-mounted apparatus that can be worn on the thumb to prevent sucking during the day and night.

 Appliances Used For Snoring

 Thumb sucking is primarily out of habit, while snoring is due to a blockage in the nasal passage.
 Both the conditions, if left untreated, may have long-term effects.
-The appliances work by means of a clamp, to position the jaw to regulate air flow and prevent any damage.
-If you need thumb sucking /snoring appliances, contact us today to discuss the many possibilities offered by our aesthetic services.
+The appliances work by means of a clamp, to position the jaw in a way that allows easy air flow.
+If you need thumb sucking or snoring appliances, contact us today so we can find the solution that is right for you.